wangleiphy/tensorgrad/README.md

 ## Differentiable Programming Tensor Networks

-### Appetizer
+### Ising

-The code [ising.py](https://github.com/wangleiphy/tensorgrad/tree/master/ising.py) computes the free energy, energy and specific heat of a 2D Ising model using Tensor Renormalization Group + Automatic Differentiation.
+Run this to compute the free energy, energy and specific heat of a 2D Ising model using Tensor Renormalization Group + Automatic Differentiation

-Type this to run

 ```bash
 $ python ising.py
 ```

-### Main dish
+### Heisenberg

-Run this,
+Run this to optimize an iPEPS wavefuntion for 2D quantum Heisenberg model.

 ```bash
 $ python main.py -D 3 -chi 30
 ```

-which will optimize an iPEPS for 2D quantum Heisenberg model.
-It is straightforward to supply your own Hamiltonian.
+It is also possible to supply your own Hamiltonian, and measure other physical observable at your interests.

-### Desert

-[power.py](https://github.com/wangleiphy/tensorgrad/tree/master/rg/adlib/power.py) contains an example of customized backward through dominant eigensolver.

 ### What is going on ?

-The codes in [adlib](https://github.com/wangleiphy/tensorgrad/tree/master/rg/adlab) implements the backward function needed to compute gradients for a tensor network contraction.
+The codes in [adlib](https://github.com/wangleiphy/tensorgrad/tree/master/rg/adlib) implements the backward function needed to propagate gradients through tensor network contractions.

 ### Requirements

 * [PyTorch](https://pytorch.org/)
-* A good GPU card in case you are inpatient
+* A good GPU card  if you are inpatient